The-Daily-Upside/chrome-extension-google-drive-ppt-download/README.md

 ## How it Works

-The extension intercepts requests to open Google Slides in the browser by leveraging the background service worker (`background.js`).
-Instead of opening the file online, it initiates a download, ensuring that the original Microsoft PowerPoint file is preserved.
+The extension uses Chrome's **Declarative Net Request** API to intercept attempts to open Google Slides presentations in the browser.
+Instead of loading the file in the browser (which could potentially alter its formatting or other features), the extension redirects the user to a custom page that informs them that the file has been blocked from opening.

+Additionally, the extension stores the blocked Google Slides URL and displays it on the custom block page, allowing the user to know which file they attempted to open.
+The extension ensures that any attempt to open a Google Slides presentation is handled securely, preserving the integrity of the original file.

 ## Local Development Setup